Critical incident response

-COVID-19 Update: Morneau Shepell has implemented protocols to begin to safely provide onsite delivery of Critical Incident Response services as needed, though the recommended delivery of this service is still virtual or telephonic.
+COVID-19 Update: LifeWorks (formerly Morneau Shepell) has begun to safely provide onsite delivery of Critical Incident Response services as needed, though the recommended delivery of this service is still virtual or by phone.

-Critical incident response (CIR) services are a specialized professional response to a workplace crisis, a traumatic event or employee victimization.
-Examples of such incidents include accidents or injury, accidental death, violence or attempted violence, robbery, suicide, natural disaster, a colleague's terminal illness, death of colleague or layoff.
+Critical Incident Response (CIR) services are a specialized professional response to a workplace crisis, a traumatic event or employee victimization.
+Examples of such incidents include:

-Traumatic events can create various stress reactions and can affect witnesses, co-workers and investigators.
+Traumatic events can be very stressful and can affect witnesses, co-workers and investigators.
 Everyone reacts differently to critical incidents.

 Sometimes called crisis management or traumatic event support services, CIR services are tailored to the workplace and the situation.
-This is a different service than the short-term counselling offered to staff through Morneau Shepell.
+The BC Public Service Agency provides CIR services through its Employee & Family Assistance Services (EFAS) contract.
+This is a different service than the short-term counselling offered to staff through EFAS.

-Call Morneau Shepell directly at 1 800 655-5004 and select Option 3.
+Call LifeWorks (formerly Morneau Shepell) directly at 1-800-655-5004 and select Option 3.
 Your call will be answered 24 hours a day, seven days per week to assist your workplace.